< What are the UK Market Abuse Regulations? MAR Explained

 Here's why it's so vital:

 These regulations look to prevent manipulation, fraud, and insider trading.
 This can undermine the trust of investors and erode the overall stability of the financial system.
+Investment, CCOs and compliance staff should have a solid grasp of how these regulations contribute to a level playing field for investors and market participants.

 Key Aspects of UK Market Abuse Regulations

 The UK market abuse regulations encompass a set of rules and guidelines aimed at preventing abusive practices within financial markets.
 They cover a wide range of activities that can distort the market's efficiency and fairness.
+These activities include:

 • Insider trading